IDC to issue green bond, divest shares

-Cape Town - The Industrial Development Corporation (IDC), a state-owned financing institution, will raise R5bn to invest in domestic green economy initiatives, Economic Development Minister Ebrahim Patel
+Cape Town - The Industrial Development Corporation (IDC), a state-owned financing institution, will raise R5bn to invest in domestic green economy initiatives, Economic Development Minister Ebrahim Patel said on Tuesday.

 Patel told parliament during his budget vote speech the IDC will issue a green bond that will be taken up by the Public Investment Corporation with a 14-year tenure "to raise the resources to invest actively in the green economy".